 The case of Uber is just a sign of the new.
-The company is in fact a middleman, which pairs people who need a ride (clients) with drivers who own a car and have a free time (service providers).
+The company is, in fact, a middleman, which pairs people who need a ride (clients) with drivers who own a car and have a free time (service providers).
 At first, it doesn’t differ that much from a taxi company as we know it – or from a dispatcher.
 But the devil is in the details: Uber doesn’t own any cars, neither it requires any licenses from the drivers.
 The only requirement is a 4-door car in good shape and valid insurance.

-The company just collects requests via smartphone app, connects clients with nearest drivers, then charges clients’ credit cards and transfers money to drivers, keeping some commission.
+The company just collects requests via a smartphone app, connects clients with nearest drivers, then charges clients’ credit cards and transfers money to drivers, keeping some commission.
 As a middleman, not a regular taxi company, Uber doesn’t fall into cab regulations – and this drives taxi companies and their drivers insane.

 It may look like Uber is a win-win concept, offering only benefits to both sides of the deal: clients get cheaper rides and easy payment system with no cash involved, drivers can make use of their cars and time, earning extra – or only – money.
 Surely, it seems to be the ultimate brilliant idea – until something goes wrong.

 The worst case scenarios are the best measures for new business models, which are not yet regulated by law.
-When it comes to Uber and its responsibility policy, situation gets bad when a bad thing happens: if a driver causes an accident, in which the passenger is hurt, the company doesn’t hold any responsibility.
-The passenger is left on their own devices, hoping that the driver was properly insured.
+When it comes to Uber and its responsibility policy, the situation gets bad when a bad thing happens: if a driver causes an accident, in which the passenger is hurt, the company doesn’t hold any responsibility.
+The passenger is left to their own devices, hoping that the driver was properly insured.
 And had a valid driving license.

-What’s worse, Uber doesn’t exactly know who sits behind the wheel – it could be anybody, even a person convicted for the worst crimes.
+What’s worse, Uber doesn’t exactly know who sits behind the wheel – it could be anybody, even a person convicted of the worst crimes.
 In December 2014 there was even a case in India when Uber’s female client was raped by the driver who had been charged, then acquitted, of a prior sexual assault.
 Sounds terrifying?
 Yes, but haven’t you heard of dishonest taxi drivers?
 Those who cheat on mileage, tamper with taximeters, choose longer routes, steal from drunk passengers or even rob their clients?
 No company can verify their employees 100%.

 New inventions based on technological progress are simply ahead of law – and ahead of legacy businesses operating in the same scope.
 No wonder these newcomers are seen as unfair competition: they don’t need to obey rules they don’t comply with – yet.
 Uber claims it is not a carrier – it only pairs clients with drivers, therefore it can’t be treated as a taxi company.
 If it wins legal battles in Europe and the US, it may be a tough time for local taxi businesses.
 The only way out for cab companies would then be to adopt Uber’s business model.
 The “if you can’t fight them, join them” rule fits here perfectly.